delendum-xyz/delendum.xyz/fellow.markdown

 ### Goal

-A nonprofit two-month program to support research and development advancing the frontiers of zero-knowledge.
+A nonprofit two-month program to support research and development advancing the frontiers of cryptographic computation.

 ### Benefit

 **Research**: collaborating with researchers on original, exploratory topics that leads to the creation of new methods and constructions.

 **Development**: working with the pioneers and builders in this field to create new products and systems, with support from our team members regarding evaluation and implementation.

+#### Mentors

+- Alan Szepieniec - Post-Quantum Cryptography, Hash Function
+- Andrew Miller - Computer Security, Decentralized Systems
+- Bobbin Threadbare - Virtual Machines, Zero-Knowledge Proofs
+- Brian Retford - Compiler, Language, Applied ZKP, Machine Learning
+- Christopher Goes - Protocol Development, System Designs
+- Daniel Lubarov - zkVMs, Proof Systems, Optimizations
+- Eli Ben-Sasson - Theoretical Computer Science, Zero-Knowledge Proofs
+- Shashank Agrawal - Multi-Party Computation, Zero-Knowledge Proofs

 ### Logistics